flipz357/amr-quality-rater/README.md

 ./experiment-pt.sh
 ```

-Please make sure that the file pathes for `train.json`, `dev.json` and `test.json` are correctly written in these two scripts.
+Please make sure that the file pathes for `train.json`, `dev.json` and `test.json` are correctly set in these two scripts.

 ## Use a model to predict amr qualities for an amr file